 Patong is popular with the younger crowd

 Yes, Patong is well known and not everyone like it.
 The success and popularity of Patong Beach mostly come from its wide beach, a infinite list of facilities, plus the legendary worry-free wild nightlife.
 Basically it has everything and as a chain reaction, it attracts more people.
 Patong offers a lot to those who like the busy resort town atmosphere and a bit of everything.
 You won’t find the greatest Thai food but you will find hundreds of restaurants, bars, clubs, shops.
 Patong is popular with the younger crowd because of the party atmosphere at night and easy access to everything anytime.
 Read about Patong Beach

 Kata beach is a great family destination

 Kata Beach is the second most popular beach in Phuket after Patong and just before Karon Beach.
 It enjoys a superb large white beach with an incredible blue sea, a nice island standing in the middle of the bay that makes great sunset photos.
 With less crowd than Patong, a good and growing choice of dining venues, shopping, nightlife and hotels, Kata beach is a great family destination.
 Read about Kata Beach

 Karon Beach is the second longest beach in Phuket with a very wide stretch of white sand along an immense bay.
 Karon is also a small town with a decent choice of dining, shopping and nightlife, yet it never seems to draw crowds of tourists (which might actually be a good thing).
 Read more about Katon Beach

-Kamala is popular with families and those who like a toned down holiday
+Kamala is popular with families and those who prefer a toned down holiday